ianklug/bemini/README.md

 The newer turntable (v2) is a single piece, and requires no supports.
 It should be printed with the top facing down.
 Infill should be at least 15%.
 This is the recommended version.

-The first turntable (v1) prints in two pieces (main and cap).
+The first turntable (v1) prints in two pieces (main and cap) which snap together.
 This may improve the quality of some of the touch surfaces if your prints are inconsistent.
 Print with the flat top of the cap facing down, and the flat ring (the bottom) of the main body facing down.
 The body will require supports.

 The encoder retainer should be printed with the flat part facing down.
 Slide this piece in between the encoder's legs on the underside of the board to secure the encoder, if you do not wish to solder it in place.